With the support of:

 Materialitytracker was launched in 2015 with the aim to provide a public interest forum on the theme of materiality and ways in which different communities of expertise apply the concept.
 Its goal is to bridge the gap between the financial accounting and sustainability accounting communities, providing a hub were practitioners and experts from these communities can connect and learn more about latest trends and convergence in standards.
 Materialitytracker also provides additional services such as listing of resources for further information, leading research and recent publications on the top material topics of the year.

 The founding institutional partners of Materialitytracker are the Centre for Corporate Governance at Stellenbosch University Business School in South Africa, and the global group BSD Consulting headquartered in Switzerland.
-In 2016 they were joined by the global business intelligence provider eRevalue, headquartered in the United Kingdom.
+Since 2016 Materialitytracker receives project partner support from the global business intelligence provider Datamaran (previously eRevalue), headquartered in the United Kingdom.
 See Media Information Note of 7 December 2016.

 The content of this website does not provide legal advice.
 It provides research content including interpretation of professional management standards for the purpose of informing discussion.
 Its content is based on desk research and may contain inaccuracies.
 Visitors use the site and its content at their own risk.